-We have utilized the plans within the Rood report to establish the size parameters for the drain and the details to be used in establishing the new bridge culvert installation.
-We have also used this report to establish the drain profile grades, and to assist us in establishing the design grade for the subject farm access bridge installation.
+We also referred to the August 9th, 2018 watershed plan by Gerard Rood, P.Eng., for help in establishing the watershed.
+We have utilized the plans within the Armstrong report to establish the size parameters for the drain and the details to be used in establishing the new bridge culvert installation.
+We have also used this report to establish the drain profile grades, and to assist us in establishing the design grade for the subject access bridge installation.
 The Schedule of Assessment in the latest drainage report was used as a guide to establish the upstream watershed area and flows to be used in the design of the bridge.